nitrobotics-dev/loco-mujoco/README.md

 env.play_trajectory(n_episodes=3, n_steps_per_episode=500, render=True)
 ```

-#### Speeding up the Dataset Loading
+#### Speeding up Dataset Loading
-LocoMuJoCo allows only stores datasets with joint positions and velocities to save memory.
+LocoMuJoCo only stores datasets with joint positions and velocities to save memory.
 All other attributes are calculated
-using forward kinematics.
+using forward kinematics upon loading.
 If you want to speed up the dataset loading, you can define caches for the datasets.
 This will
 store the forward kinematics results in a cache file, which will be loaded on the next run:

 ```bash